telerik/reporting-docs/interactivity/actions/sorting-action/sorting-table-details.md

 previous_url: /interactive-sorting-action-table-details
 ---

-# Sorting Table Details
+# How to Sort the Table Details

-This document demonstrates how to enable interactive sorting with the __Standalone Report Designer__ or with the __Visual Studio Report Designer__.
+This document demonstrates how to enable interactive sorting with the `Standalone Report Designer` or with the `Visual Studio Report Designer`.

 ## Prerequisites